Is it possible to grow your own peppers indoors? Definitely! But you’ll probably need grow lights to do that.

 For sustainable growth, you need to choose a grow light with a PPF efficacy rate above 2 μmol/J.

-HLG Quantum Boards (QBs) are the perfect choice not just for peppers, but for all heavy-flowering and fruiting high-light plants.
+HLG Quantum Boards (QBs) are the perfect choice for peppers.
+They’re great for all heavy-flowering and fruiting high-light plants.

 If you don’t like assembling stuff, you can look at the other grow light recommendation below.

 Mars Hydro TS 1000 LED is one of the best grow lights for amateur gardeners.

 It’s very affordable compared to other grow lights.

 Mars Hydro TS 1000 has a spectrum that’s perfect for flower and fruit formation.
 The light is also very bright and has a 2’ x 2’ (0.6m x 0.6m) coverage area.

 Mars Hydro TS 1000 has a PPF efficacy rate of 2.3 μmol/J, which is remarkably high.